SoftwareAG/c8y-docs/content/machine-learning/web-app-mlw-bundle/projects.md

 ![Commit version](/images/zementis/mlw-app-project-commit-select.png)

-You can see the status of the commit process under the respective task name in the **Tasks** folder, which in this case will be the project name.
+Click the respective task name in the **Tasks** folder, which in this case will be the project name, to display the status of the commit process in the **Task Info** section at the right.

 ![Commit version](/images/zementis/mlw-app-project-commited.png)